Clooos/Home-Assistant-Mobile-First/README.md

 ```

 For `header_conditional_camera:`
-This one need you to have Frigate and frigate-hass-card.
+This one need you to have Frigate and `frigate-hass-card`.
 This is optional and you can remove it if you don't use it.
 ```
 # Your motion sensor from Frigate.